PalmBeachPost/postgeo/readme.md

 These small command-line tools are designed to aid in geocoding files, and in jittering, or scattering, points that overlap.

 They run with Python.
-You'll need to install one helper file ("pip install geopy")
+You'll need to install two helper files with one command, like this:
+<code>pip install -r requirements.txt</code>

 You'll want to edit creds.py and add your Google API key.
 Don't have one?
 Get it here: https://console.developers.google.com/project/_/apiui/credential